 ECO (Educating Children Outdoors) Homeschool Adventures

 Calling all homeschool families!
 This program takes place on select Wednesdays.
 Our Elementary sessions meet from 10 – 11:30 am, and our Middle & High School session meets from 1 – 3 pm.
-Sessions fill up quickly, so register early for your preferred dates.
+We typically offer 2 dates for each Elementary topic due to higher registration numbers.
+Register early for your preferred dates.

 Our sessions may include hikes, nature exploration, games, experiments, art projects, or scientific surveys.
 Topics rotate each month and sessions are offered August through May.